 Plant Health controls apply to a wide range of wood products, including some of those destined for use as biofuel.
-This guide aims to explain the current rules, covering imports both from countries outside the European Union (third countries), as well as consignments originating in other member States
+The following guides below explain the current rules, covering imports both from countries outside the European Union (third countries), as well as consignments originating in other member States.

 - Firewood - Guidance on importing firewood into Great Britain